This post may contain affiliate sales links. Please see our full disclosure policy for details.

 - In a large bowl combine the cake and brownie mixes.
 Whisk them together until evenly combined.
 To the mixes add eggs, water, oil and sour cream.
 Use a hand held {or by hand} mixer to mix the ingredients together until you have a nice smooth cake batter.

-- Pour the cake batter into your prepared Bundt pan and bake for 50-60 minutes or until a toothpick inserted in the center comes out with only a few crumbs {not any raw batter}.
+- Spray your bundt pan with nonstick cooking spray and pour the cake batter into the pan.
+Bake for 50-60 minutes or until a toothpick inserted in the center comes out with only a few crumbs {not any raw batter}.
 Place the cake on a cooling rack and allow the cake to cool for at least 10 minutes.

 - After 10 minutes, use a knife {or skewer} to run along the edge of the cake and loosen up any areas that may have stuck.
 Turn the cake out onto a cake plate and allow the cake to continue to cool.